Its-YashSoni/Aayu/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is open to all for contributions.
+We only ask that you give us credit for the work.